 The goal of DAPPER is to provide The American Association of Variable Star Observers (AAVSO) with accurate analysis of the amplitude and variability of Polaris.
 Observations of Polaris are lacking, it's been over a year (as of this writing, 30 December 2018) since any observations of Polaris have been submitted to the AAVSO.The AAVSO is the clearinghouse of variable star observations in the U.S. and for a large part of the world.
 The AAVSO then makes the data available to other researchers.

 PROJECT DAPPER will use NIMROD (North star Imaging and Magnitude Recording Optical Device) to observe Polaris on every night that weather permits.
 NIMROD uses a cooled CMOS camera imaging through a Johnson-Cousins V-band filter through a 400mm focal length f/8 lens.
-NIMROD is dedicated to Project DAPPER and for the forseeable future with have no other targets.
+NIMROD is dedicated to Project DAPPER and for the foreseeable future with have no other targets.

 Images will be vetted for photometric suitability, dark subtracted, flat-fielded and analyzed with MPO Canopus software.
 Results will be passed to the AAVSO and published on this web site.